-I first made this cake for the UK Jubilee celebrations as were we back there for a year before moving to the Caribbean.
-I thought I should make something for the occasion and what could be more British than a sponge cake with strawberries and cream?
+I first made this cake for the UK 2012 Jubilee celebrations as were we back in the UK for a year before moving to the Caribbean.
+I thought I should make something for the occasion and what could be more British than a Victoria sponge cake with strawberries and cream?
 Well, a cup of tea and a packet of cigarettes is the other alternative but that does not quite fit into the theme of my blog.....

 How to make a keto strawberry cake

 I've used a similar method as used to make a classic Victoria sponge cake by creaming the butter, then adding in the low carb sweetener and eggs.

 For the flour I have used a combination of almond flour and whey protein powder.
 The whey protein powder helps to give the cake a great texture in the absence of gluten.
 You can leave this out if you don't have it but the cake will be slightly more dense.

 If you are looking at the recipe card and exclaiming "1 cup of butter?!" it IS correct as this recipe is for two sponges.
 I looked twice myself when revisiting this recipe!